jaredalbright/LTClassBot/README.md

-# LTClassBot
+# ClassBot
-Selenium bot to book LT classes hopefully to be replaced by API calls
+Selenium bot to book classes hopefully to be replaced by API calls